CyberFlameGO/svnpython/Doc/tutorial/inputoutput.rst

 operator.
 However, because this old style of formatting will eventually removed from the language :meth:`str.format` should generally be used.

-More information can be found in the :ref:`string-formatting` section.
+More information can be found in the :ref:`old-string-formatting` section.

 .. _tut-files: